Community Virtual Gatherings

 Yakama Nation is working to restore natural production of Pacific lamprey to a level that will provide robust species abundance, significant ecological contributions, and meaningful harvest within the Yakama Nations Ceded Lands and in the Usual and Accustomed areas.
 Come learn about this amazing species and the science that is helping it on its journey back to health.

 Ralph Lampman holds a Masters Degree in Fisheries Science from Oregon State University and a Bachelors of Science from Humboldt State University.
-He previously served as a Fish Biologist for the Siuslaw National Forest (U.S. Forest Service), managing timber sale consultation, adult and juvenile salmonoids monitring, in stream and riparian restoration, and education outreach.
+He previously served as a Fish Biologist for the Siuslaw National Forest (U.S. Forest Service), managing timber sale consultation, adult and juvenile salmonoids monitoring, in stream and riparian restoration, and education outreach.
 His favorite quote is, “If there is a will, there is a way.”

 Incorporating Crayfish Into Siuslaw Watershed Council’s Elementary Education Programs